PKR96/dynamo_db_crud/README.md

 To use the library, simply add it to your as a dependency in your main project pom.xml.

-Consequently, you can inject the dependency in your corresponding service class.
+Consequently, you can inject the dependency in your corresponding service class. (see demo folder)